LTU-Machine-Learning/research-demos/ui-astro/src/content/docs/docs/api/security.md

 ---
 title: Security & Privacy — Tokens, Consent, and Exposure
-description: Operational security model of Vision Hub: orchestrator token, consent JWTs, and what is (and is not) protected.
+description: Operational security model of Vision Hub - orchestrator token, consent JWTs, and what is (and is not) protected.
 ---

 ## Scope